Nikita-Babich/unimodular/README.md

 For the swap I need "pick 2 from n" random number generator.
 Or a whole array of indices shuffle.
 I need not the amount of swaps to be even.

+# Instead of doing swaps i decided to make a complete shuffle of a matrix.
+Look into mat_shuffle and shuffle.
 # Example.
 Given number 3 we will fill the upper part of matrix 3x3 with random floats.\
 0 0.1 -0.3\